google/gcp_scanner/visualization_tool/docs/DOC.md

 ## Deployment

 The visualizer is deployed as a static website that ships with the GCP scanner package and is served using the `http.server` module in Python.
-The `src/gui/app.py` python script is responsible for serving the visualizer static files that should be in the `src/gui/static` folder.
+The `src/gui/app.py` python script is responsible for serving the visualizer's static files that should be in the `src/gui/static` folder.

 ### Integration with GCP Scanner

-The `npm run build` command in configured in the `package.json` file to build the visualizer and output the static files in the `src/gui/static` folder and the `MANIFEST.in` file is configured to include the static files in the `src/gui/static` folder in the GCP scanner package.
+The `npm run build` command is configured in the `package.json` file to build the visualizer and output the static files in the `src/gui/static` folder.
+The `MANIFEST.in` file is configured to include the static files in the `src/gui/static` folder in the GCP scanner package.

-We also modified the `python-publish.yml` GitHub action workflow to build the visualizer and include the static files in the GCP scanner package when publishing to PyPI.
+We also modified the `python-publish.yml` GitHub action workflow to build the visualizer and include the static files to the GCP scanner package when publishing to PyPI.

 ### Running the visualizer